How you bill your clients determines how successful you’ll be as a lawyer. Avoid going broke and learn tips on charging the proper legal fees.

 In Nigeria, although there are rules regulating lawyers’ fees, the precise amount lawyers should charge is not clear.

-Some lawyers handle more than two matters in court every day.
+Some lawyers handle over two matters in court every day.
 But when you calculate all the money they got from those cases, it will be less than what another lawyer charged on one matter in a week.

-One of the tips for building a successful legal career is to always charge the proper legal fees for your work.
+One tip for building a successful legal career is to always charge the proper legal fees for your work.
 The following are some suggestions for charging the correct bills.

 Clients differ, and so do their briefs.
 It does not make sense for a lawyer to charge the same fee for clients with different financial abilities and briefs.